Skip to Main Content

 Navigating Malta coastal and inland waterway permissions

-Malta maritime filming requires multiple permits depending on your location and vessel type.
-Coastal shoots involve the Malta Maritime Prefecture, while inland waterways fall under different local authorities.
+Malta maritime filming needs many permits based on your location and vessel type.
+Coastal shoots involve Transport Malta's maritime authority, while inland waters fall under different local authorities.

-• Maritime Prefecture permits for coastal and offshore filming
+• Transport Malta maritime permits for coastal and offshore filming

 • Port authority permissions for harbor and marina shoots